Generalized Discrete Diffusion with Self-Correction: Preliminaries

-Given this forward process, sampling proceeds in the reverse direction by learning a parametric kernel $p_\theta(\mathbf z_s \mid \mathbf z_t)$ that denoises \textsc{[mask]} tokens back to clean tokens.
-The training objective corresponds to minimizing the negative ELBO, which reduces to
+Given this forward process, sampling proceeds in the reverse direction using a learned parametric kernel $p_\theta(\mathbf z_s \mid \mathbf z_t)$ that denoises \textsc{[mask]} tokens back to clean tokens.
+The denoiser is trained by minimizing the negative ELBO, which reduces to